kellpossible/google-earth-tiles/README.md

 A tile map generator with GUI and CLI modes for creating raster map files from WMTS tile sources.
 Currently primarily designed for Japan GSI map data.

+**WARNING**: vibe coded using claude, with only marginal code review.
+Use at your own risk.

 ## Features

 - **Multiple output formats**: KMZ (Google Earth), MBTiles (standard tile database), and GeoTIFF (georeferenced raster)